mr618show/NP-Passport/README.md

  - Map view annotation color-coding change when a park is marked as 'visited'

 Park Stats View
- - Rich UI with custom counting label and pie chart present the current progress of visiting
+ - Custom counting label and pie chart present the current progress of visited national parks

 Walkthrough of all user stories: